stevespringett/Alpine/README.md

 An opinionated scaffolding library that jumpstarts Java projects with an API-first design, secure defaults, and minimal dependencies.
-Alpine came about due to many commonalities that many of my personal and professional projects share.
+Alpine came about due to many commonalities between several of my personal and professional projects.

 Design Features
 -